ANemcov/redmine_telegram/README.md

-# Telegram chat plugin for Redmine
+# Telegram private messages plugin for Redmine

-This plugin posts updates to issues in your Redmine installation to a Telegram channel.
-Improvements are welcome!
-Just send a pull request.
+This plugin posts updates to issues in your Redmine installation to a Telegram.

 ## Installation